DONATE NOW

 The Pope explains in a suggestive way: "To be a father means to introduce the child into the experience of life, into reality.
 Not to hold him, not to imprison him, not to possess him, but to make him capable of choosing, of being free, of going out" (n.
 7).
 And he thinks that the word "most chaste" that the Christian tradition places next to Joseph expresses this "..." (n.
 7).logic of freedom"that every parent should have in order to to love in a truly free way.

 Francis notes that St. Joseph would not consider all this primarily as a "self-sacrifice," which could give rise to a certain frustration, but simply as a gift of self, as the fruit of trust.
-For this reason, the silence of St. Joseph does not give rise to complaints but to gestures of trust.
+That is why St. Joseph's silence does not give rise to complaints but to gestures of trust.

 "The missionary spirit of the Church is nothing more than the impulse to communicate the joy that has been given to us," Address to the Roman Curia, December 22, 2008.